Bladensburg in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Duels and the Bladensburg Dueling Grounds

 The most famous duel to take place at the Bladensburg dueling grounds occurred on March 20, 1820, when two of the highest-ranking officers in the United States Navy faced off against each other: Commodore Stephen Decatur and Commodore James Barron.
 After harboring ill will toward one another for years, the two commodores chose the dueling grounds as the field of honor for settling their differences once and for all.
 Both men were struck by their opponent's first shot.
 Barron, though seriously injured, would recover, but Stephen Decatur, one of America's greatest naval heroes, was mortally wounded and died two days later.

-Maryland Route 450) and 46th Street, on the right.
-Click for map.
+Location.
+38° 56.116′ N, 76° 56.299′ W. Marker is in Bladensburg, Maryland, in Prince George's County.
+Marker can be reached from the intersection of Annapolis Road ( Touch for map.
 Marker is in Bladensburg Waterfront Park, .2 miles south of the entrance at this intersection.
 Marker is in this post office area: Bladensburg MD 20710, United States of America.